Dhruv454000/Semantic-search-in-video-datasets/README.md

     docker compose up

+    Only if you are using any server : ssh -L 8030:localhost:8030 user@domain

-    open (http://localhost:8030/) in your browser.
+    open (http://localhost:8030/) in your browser to see the app running.